whatsthestoryglory/cv/content/posts/ctscraper/index.md

 #> "$149.99"
 ```

 Success!
 I can now scrape the price given a Canadian Tire product URL.
+In my next post, I'll talk about saving this result using [MongoDB](https://www.mongodb.com) and the power you can weild from there.
+Feel free to follow along on [my github](https://github.com/whatsthestoryglory/canada-price-tracker)